 Psychological Harm - A repeated pattern of caregiver behavior or extreme incident(s) that convey to children that they are worthless, flawed, unloved, unwanted, endangered, or only value in meeting another's needs and may include both abusive acts against a child and failure to act.
 Neglectful behavior when age-appropriate action is required for a child's health development (e.g. child is shown no affection) includes verbal assaults, ignoring and indifference or constant family conflict.
 If a child is degraded enough, the child will begin to live up to the image communicated by the abusing parent or caretaker.

-The reporter can receive a notification letter letting them know whether or not their report has been assigned for investigation or assessment by the Tennessee Department of the Children's Services.
-In order to receive this letter the intake case manager will gather your contact information, including your name, mailing address and phone number.
+The reporter can also choose to receive a notification letter letting them know whether or not their report has been assigned for investigation or assessment by the Tennessee Department of the Children's Services.
+In order to receive this letter the intake case manager will gather your contact information, including your name, mailing address, and phone number.

 All case managers at the Tennessee Child Abuse Hotline hold at minimum a Bachelor's degree.
 Case managers also are trained in Tennessee Code Annotated in regards to child abuse and neglect and confidentiality.